kingzamzon/docs/docs/faq.md

 ## If I already have a connect/sign mechanism in place, can I just create my own authSig object and pass it to saveSigningCondition() instead of using checkAndSignAuthMessage()?

 Yes, you most certainly can.
 The following link provides an example of how this can be done: https://github.com/LIT-Protocol/hotwallet-signing-example/blob/main/sign.js.
-One important callout, however, is that the message to sign should include a timestamp (following the EIP4361 standard is recommended).
-Also note that we are going to replace this with an EIP4361 implementation soon.
+You MUST use an EIP 4361 compliant signature (aka Sign in with Ethereum)

 ## Can more than one condition be added for access control?